 Calculate your break-even revenue

-Now you can calculate how much revenue you need at minimum.
+Now you can calculate your minimum revenue requirement.
 Use this formula:

 Break-even revenue = Fixed costs / (1 - Food cost %)